a-r-r-o-w/cogvideox-factory/README.md

 ## Quickstart

-Make sure the requirements are installed: `pip install -r requirements.txt`.
+Clone the repository and make sure the requirements are installed: `pip install -r requirements.txt`.

 Then download a dataset: